Asaranth/AdventOfCode/2023/README.md

 ### Day 15 – Lens Library
 #### Part 1
 - Requirement: Input is a list of comma‑separated labels.
-Hash each label (custom hash), sum all hashes to get result.
+Hash each label (custom hash), sum all hashes to get a result.
 (As described in your original notes.)
 - Technique: Custom Hash Function

 #### Part 2